Lauric acid

 More Products in Chemical Supplies Category

-Shelf Life : Typically 12 months under proper storage conditions
+Shelf Life : Indefinite if stored under proper conditions

 Appearance : White crystalline powder